10 Snack Ideas Kids will ask for again and again!

 Today, I’m sharing a quick roundup of 10 Creative After School Snack Ideas that your kids will ask for again and again.
 (Bonus: most of these snack ideas can be tossed together in just a few minutes with everyday ingredients!)

 Healthy After School Snack Ideas

 When my kids come in the door after a long day of school and riding home on the bus, I want to have healthy snacks available for them to grab and eat without too much hassle or prep work on my part.

-Coming up with a good, nutritious after school snacks every day is not always easy.
+Coming up with good, nutritious after-school snacks every day is not always easy.

 The kids have a few favorite snacks but they also like it when I mix up the snack menu.